interstar/Patterning/README.md

 ## Examples
 Look in the cljx-src/patterning/examples/ directory for examples

-tutorial.cljx gives a guided tour of the basic functions of Patterning
+[The tutorial](http://alchemyislands.com/tutorial/tutorial.html) gives a guided tour of the basic functions of Patterning.
+The code for this tutorial can be found in examples/tutorial.clj

 to see each of the examples in action change src/patterning/core.clj to assign the pattern that's created to "final-pattern".